 Does It Have A Light Root System?

-Plants with thick root balls will take up space in your hermit crabs’ substrate.
-This will limit how much burrowing room is available.
-With that in mind, be sure to pick out vines and creeping plants.
+Plants with thick root balls take up space in hermit crabs’ substrate, limiting how much burrowing room is available.
+So, choose vines and creeping plants.

 Is The Plant Too Precious?

 Always choose plants you don’t mind being destroyed, as hermit crabs will damage any plants in their habitat.
 Hermit crabs will methodically strip down the leaves, vines, and stalks.

 This may sound disastrous, but it’s good news.
 It shows that your hermit crabs are in good health and willing to climb over new terrain and search for food.
 With the right plants, hermit crabs will gain nutrients and enrichment.
 However, this comes at the cost of the plant.

 So, if you hate to see your plants being destroyed, only offer expendable options, such as fake plants and cheap, easily replaceable live plants.

 Best Hermit Crab Habitat Plants

 Here are plants that will be a good addition to a hermit crab tank:

 Air plants are low maintenance, look beautiful, and are very hardy.